monsund/drug-info-app/frontend/README.md

 Ensure the `.env` file is not committed to version control by keeping it listed in `.gitignore`.

+## Available Scripts

+In the project directory, you can run:

+### `npm run dev`
+Starts the development server using Vite.
+The app will reload if you make edits.

+### `npm run build`
+Builds the app for production.
+This includes TypeScript compilation and Vite bundling.

+### `npm run preview`
+Previews the production build locally using Vite.

+### `npm run lint`
+Runs ESLint to analyze the code for potential issues and enforce coding standards.

+### `npm run test`
+Runs the test suite using Vitest.

+### `npm run test:coverage`
+Runs the test suite and generates a code coverage report.

 ## Folder Structure
 ```
 frontend/